Adapting to life in the USA: how to get rid of the fears and habits of the homeland and open up to new things

 Dmitry at the forum People and Countries noted that adaptation was not very easy for him, but it was openness that helped to overcome the situation.

-“The first 2 months I was ready to give up everything and go home, it seemed to me that the Americans did not understand me, I think it was also because there was a language barrier.
-Everything became easier when I met Russian guys, communication with them for me became like an island of my homeland in a foreign land, - Dmitry writes.
-“After 4 months, the language barrier was gone, I could freely communicate with the Americans, and communicating with them for any reason brought me pleasure.”
+“The first 2 months I was ready to give up everything and go home, it seemed to me that the Americans did not understand me, I think this was also because there was a language barrier.
+Everything became easier when I met Russian guys, communication with them became for me like an island of homeland in a foreign land,” writes Dmitry.
+“After 4 months there was no longer a language barrier, I could communicate freely with Americans, and communicating with them on any occasion brought me pleasure.”

 On the subject: Stress and hatred in emigration: all stages of adaptation in a new country

-Dmitry spent 2 years in the United States on a work visa and has to leave, but now he wants to move to the United States forever, “because once having fallen in love with this country, it cannot be forgotten.”
+Dmitry spent 2 years in the USA on a work visa and had to leave, but now he wants to move to the USA permanently, “because once you fall in love with this country, you cannot forget it.”

 But according to Olga Podolskaya, openness to new things is extremely difficult for many immigrants.